 Portslade, East Sussex

 Congratulations on making the brave decision to change your job and getting a great offer.
-Now it’s time to face one of the least enjoyable elements of the process: handing in your notice.
+Now, as you navigate through the various stages of this professional transition, it’s time to tackle one of the less enjoyable aspects: handing in your notice.

 Be prepared for all possible outcomes

 Would you accept a counteroffer?
 Under what conditions?
 If your decision to leave is firm, ensure you can graciously reject a counteroffer, maintaining respect and professionalism.

 Offering fact-based reasons can contribute to a constructive conversation with your manager.
 Mainly focus on the future and the opportunities your new role presents rather than dwelling solely on the reasons for departure.

 Reach an agreement on your last day and discuss deliverables between the current date and your final day.
 Address any additional issues, such as remaining holidays.
 This clarity is pivotal for a smooth transition and ensures that both you and your current employer are on the same page.